-Generators used to restore power can be extremely hazardous and even life threatening when not properly operated and maintained.
-The primary hazard when using a generator is carbon monoxide (CO) poisoning from the toxic engine exhaust.
+Families and communities can benefit from the use of portable generators to restore power and normalcy during the aftermath of severe weather.
+While a backup generator provides many benefits, it can be extremely hazardous and even life threatening when not properly operated and maintained.
+The primary hazard when using a generator is carbon monoxide (CO), a poisonous gas produced by the toxic engine exhaust.
 Unlike fire or smoke – CO is a deadly gas that you cannot see or smell.

-The goal of Briggs & Stratton is to be proactive in helping you understand the dangers of CO poisoning.
+Briggs & Stratton’s goal is to be proactive in helping you understand the dangers of CO poisoning and safe generator operations.
 We are committed to education on proper selection, safe usage and regular maintenance of portable generators.

 For additional information on Carbon Monoxide Hazards and Safety, visit www.cpsc.gov.